johnfonner/TACCLinuxBasics/tacc/00-usingTACC.md

 3. an active **Allocation** - an "allocation" is a quota of computing time or storage space devoted to a project.
 A project can have allocations on several different systems to serve their research goals.
 Allocations are usually active for a year, and principle investigators or their delegates can renew allocations each year for more computing resources.

+Once you have all three of those things, you should be able to login to a compute system (whichever ones your Allocation gives you access to) through SSH.
+Mac users will likely use their "Terminal" to do this, while Windows users can use "Git Bash" or another third party application.
+You should use the same username and password that you use in the Portal.

+## Challenges

+*	Login to the portal and check what projects you are involved in (there should at least be this training project)
+*	What allocations does that project have?
+*	SSH into Lonestar and look over the "welcome" text